robcrystalornelas/clubes_2019_gdl/README.md

 # clubes_2019_gdl
-teaching SDMs using R Notebooks.
+Teaching SDMs using R Notebooks.
 Designed for Clubes de Ciencias 2019

-We are compiling a series of lesson plans for an intro to R workshop with Clubes de Ciencias in Mexico.
+For this course, we are developing a series of R scripts that both provide an introduction to R programming and an introduction to Species Distribution Modeling.